TiagoMA90/Portfolio-one/README.md

 The website is targeted to people who are looking for leisure activities, wellness and therapeutic experiences.

 ## Navigation:
 - The Icon is located at the Top-Left of the screen entitled Sauna World.
+It makes use of Orbitron fonts.
 - Located at the Top-right corner of the screen is our menu with "Home", "About" and "Contact" tabs that directs users to diferent pages linked within this website.
-- The links are highlighted when the cursor hovers over the selected elements, giving a more intreactive feeling to it.
+- The links are highlighted when the cursor hovers over the selected elements, giving a much more intreactive feeling to it.

 <img src="assets/css/screenshots/Nav_1.webp" alt="navigation">